nahum-smith/algo-rhythm/README.md

 # Algo-Rhythm

-This repository includes all progressive research and development data structures and algorithms.
+This repository includes all progressive research and development in data structures and algorithms.